 How much weight your roof can hold before it caves in is a totally different question.
-Don’t look at their advertised weight capacity and think that your ceiling can automatically hold that.
-It might not.
+Don’t look at the advertised weight capacity and think your ceiling can automatically support that.

 When in doubt, go light on the weight you’re storing up there.

 Before I bought my first house, I’d never heard of using a structural engineer for a residential home.